Kubik-Modder/REP/CONTRIBUTING.md

 - Becoming a maintainer

 ## I Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## I Use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: